Kunming

 Unlike all other Buddhist temples, you enter Yuantong Temple from above and descend along a gently sloping garden path.
 A memorial archway with four Chinese characters is standing halfway.
 The temple complex is built around Yuantong Hall, which is surrounded by a very large pond.
 A delicate stone bridge which has an elegant octagonal pavilion stands in the center and connects the hall and the temple entrance.
 The pavilion is connected to the rest of the complex by various bridges and walkways.

 Sakymuni, Amitabha and the Medicine Buddha, all Yuan Dynasty statues, are found in the main hall.
 The surrounding 500 Buddhist Arhats which are carved in the walls are noted for their perfect proportions and lively appearances.
 Also in this temple hall are two ten metre high pillars from the Ming Dynasty, each engraved with a dragon trying to extend their bodies and claws into the air.
-Outside, on each side of the main hall and there are stone staircases carved out of the mountainside and wind their way to the top of the hill.
+Outside, on each side of the main hall there are stone staircases carved out of the mountainside and wind their way to the top of the hill.
 There are ancient inscriptions along the way and various stone artworks considered the most important historical relics in Kunming.
 From the top of the stairs, you are presented with a terrific panoramic view of the entire complex.
-In 1982, (Thai) Buddhists sent a 3.5 metre copper statue of Sakymuni, which is now placed in the Copper Buddha Hall combining Chinese and Tai styles.
+In 1982, Thai Buddhists sent a 3.5 metre copper statue of Sakymuni, which is now placed in the Copper Buddha Hall combining Chinese and Tai styles.

 Surrounding the temple pond are a series of halls where you will find old women praying, people sitting and chatting, ongoing classes in Buddhist scriptures, a magnificent calligraphy studio, an exhibit of temple photographs, a temple shop, a restaurant and more.